Assassination of Huey Long: Assassination

-On September 8, 1935, Long left his twelfth floor suite at the Roosevelt Hotel in New Orleans.
+On Sunday, September 8, 1935, Long left his twelfth floor suite at the Roosevelt Hotel in New Orleans.
 While leaving, the hotel's owner Seymour Weiss (Note: Of no relation to Carl Weiss.) asked Long where the deduct box (Note: All state employees appointed by Long were required to give five to ten percent of their wage to Long.
 These funds were kept in the deduct box.) was.
 Long replied, "I'll tell you later, Seymour."
 The deduct box was never found.
-Long traveled to the Louisiana State Capitol in Baton Rouge in order to pass House Bill Number One, a re-redistricting plan which would oust political opponent Judge Benjamin Henry Pavy.
+Long traveled to the Louisiana State Capitol in Baton Rouge in order to pass House Bill Number One, a redistricting plan which would oust political opponent Judge Benjamin Henry Pavy.

 At 9:20 p.m., just after passage of the bill effectively removing Pavy, Long left the House, followed by an entourage.
-As he proceeded down a corridor, Pavy's son-in-law Carl Weiss stepped out from behind a column, and, according to the official version of events, fired a single shot with an FN Model 1910 semi-automatic pistol from four feet (1.2 m) away.
+As he proceeded down a corridor, Pavy's son-in-law Carl Weiss stepped out from behind a column, and, according to the official version of events, fired a 1 shot with an FN Model 1910 semi-automatic pistol from four feet (1.2 m) away.
 Long was struck in the torso, yelped, and ran down a hallway "like a hit deer", one witness claimed.
 Long's bodyguards, nicknamed the "Cossacks" or "skullcrushers", responded by firing at Weiss with their own pistols, killing him; an eyewitness report claimed that Weiss had been shot more than sixty times by the bodyguards.
 Long was able to run down a flight of stairs and across the capitol grounds, hailing a car to take him to the Our Lady of the Lake Hospital.

 Long was rushed to the hospital, where an emergency surgery was held to close perforations in his intestines.
 Long's condition improved within several hours and he appeared to be recovering.
 However, by the next morning it was realized that Long was hemorrhaging from his kidney.
 It was concluded that Long was too weak to survive from a second surgery.
 Long died at 4:10 a.m. on Tuesday, September 10, thirty-one hours after being shot.
 According to different sources, his last words were either "I wonder what will happen to my poor university boys" or "God, don't let me die.
 I have so much to do".
 There has been controversy about whether Long could have survived with better surgical care; biographer T. Harry Williams concluded that Long died as a result of medical incompetence.
 Alan Brinkley wrote that Long's doctors "hopelessly bungled" the operation.

 An autopsy was not conducted on Long or Weiss (until Weiss's exhumation in 1991).